-This is the first part of a series of blog aiming to introduce and familiarize to use the SAP HANA Cloud Integration (HCI) .
+This is the first part of a series of blog aiming to introduce and familiarize to use the SAP Cloud Platform Integration (CPI) .
 The series will contain following topics

 - Introduction – This blog

 - HCI tooling (Eclipse Based) and Pre-packaged Content

 - Handling synchronous messages, Multicast Patterns etc in iFlow

 - Monitoring and Error Handling

 What is SAP CPI?